Cinnamon-Akuoma/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project will cover C functions
+Functions and Nested Loops in C